LuizGustavoSena/Pokedex/README.md

 <img height="400" src="public/img/pokemon.webp" />
 </div>
 </br>
 This project displays images and names of some pokemons focused on TDD, Clean Architecture, Clean code and unit test.
-[Click here](https://lbspokedex.vercel.app/) to view the web site.
+Visit the web site https://lbspokedex.vercel.app/.

 ## Table of Contents